Porsil/thornley-yoga/README.md

         ![WebAIM final purple](assets/read-me-docs/webaim-final.png)

     -   Lighthouse
-        - Lighthouse reports were generated through the Google Chrome developer tools at several points during the wesites development.
+        - Lighthouse reports were generated through the Google Chrome developer tools at several points during the websites development.
         - The first report gave a performance score of 76, with the reason being the pictures file size was too large.
-The pictures were converted from jpeg to webp using [https://ezgif.com](Ezgif).
+The pictures were converted from jpeg to webp using [Ezgif](https://ezgif.com).
         - The second report gave a performance score of 86, with the reason being the pictures were too large.
-The pictures were re-sized using [https://ezgif.com](Ezgif).
+The pictures were re-sized using [Ezgif](https://ezgif.com).
         - The final report after deployment gave a performance score of 99 and an accessibility score of 100:

         ![Lighthouse Report](assets/read-me-docs/lighthouse-report.png)